-Your machine tool builder can also disable individual settings options within the Global Program Settings function.
+Your machine manufacturer can disable individual setting options within the Global Program Settings function.

-The Shift (W-CS) setting option of the Global Program Settings function provides a coordinate transformation in the W-CS workpiece coordinate system.
+The Shift (W-CS) settings option of the Global Program Settings function provides a coordinate transformation in the W-CS workpiece coordinate system.

-The Shift (W-CS) setting option of the Global Program Settings function takes effect on an axis-by-axis basis.
+The Shift (W-CS) settings option of the Global Program Settings function takes effect on an axis-by-axis basis.
 The value is added to the shift that takes place before the machining plane is tilted as defined in the NC program (e.g., Cycle 7 DATUM SHIFT).

-- Unlike a datum shift in the NC program, the Shift (W-CS) setting option of the Global Program Settings function affects the actual position display. - The general status display shows the following icons:
+- Unlike a datum shift in the NC program, the Shift (W-CS) settings option of the Global Program Settings function affects the actual position display. - The general status display shows the following icons: